-M.J.
-Bale: Hi Lachie and Jadé!
-Congratulations on your wedding.
-Can you tell us how you both first met?
+M.J Bale: Can you tell us how you guys met?

-MJB: Lachie, what was it about Jadé that made you fall for her?
+MJB: Arnold, what was it about Seb that made you fall for him?

 MJB: Tell us about the proposal.
 Where was it?
 How did it happen?
 Was it a surprise?

-MJB: Can you tell us a bit about your choice to don M.J.
-Bale for the wedding?
+MJB: Can you tell us a bit about your choice to don an M.J.
+Bale number for the wedding?
 Were you chuffed with the final outcome?

 MJB: Have you had a honeymoon yet, or any plans for one?